DamienFruleux/ZCU111-Doc/en/3 - Converting samples with DACs and ADCs.md

 ## A- Using DAC

 As the DAC does not take into account the *TVALID* signal, it permanently samples the data coming from *TDATA*.
-These being by definition not reset to 0 at the end of the transfer, the DAC continues to sample the last frame it reads in the previous IP (AXI4 FIFO) !
+These being by definition not reset to 0 at the end of the transfer, the DAC continues to sample the last frame it reads in the previous IP (AXI4 FIFO) ! %TODO

 **It is then necessary to create an IP which imposes to put at zero the *TDATA* signal for the DAC when the *TVALID* signal coming from the DMA is 0 : I called this IP "FIFO_sync".**